Are you a data scientist using CSV files to store your data? What if I told you there is a better way? Can you imagine a

 Why column-storing is better than row-storing you ask?
 2 technical reasons and 1 business reason.

-Tech reason #1: Parquet files are much smaller than CSV In Parquet, files are compressed column by column, based on their data type, e.g. integer, string, date.
-A CSV file of 1TB becomes a Parquet file of around 100GB (10% of the original size)
+Tech reason #1: Parquet files are way smaller than CSVs.
+When you use Parquet, it compresses each column based on its data type (like integers, strings, dates), which makes the files way smaller.
+So, a massive CSV file of 1TB becomes a Parquet file that’s only around 100GB (just 10% of the original size).

-Business reason #3: Parquet files are cheaper.
-Storage services like AWS S3 or Google Cloud Storage charge you based on the data size or the amount of data scanned.
-Parquet files are lighter and faster to scan, which means you can store the same data at a fraction of the cost.
+Business reason #3: Parquet files are a budget-friendly choice.
+If you’re using storage services like AWS S3 or Google Cloud Storage, they charge you based on how much data you store or scan.
+But since Parquet files are lightweight and speedy to scan, you’ll end up storing the same data for a fraction of the cost.
+So, it’s a win-win for your wallet!

 And now the cherry on top of the cake: Working with Parquet files in Pandas is as easy as working with CSVs